-So I was searching in the net for egg substitutes and found this and this very informative.
+So I was searching in the net for egg substitutes and found this site very informative.
 I decided to start experimenting with the various egg replacements and this is my first one using flax seed meal.
 I add flax seed meal in my cereal (both cold and hot), salads and even in the chapathi flour.
 Being vegetarians walnuts and ground flax seed are the only sources of Omega 3 fatty acids.

-|Easy Eggless Brownies Recipe|
+Easy Eggless Brownies Recipe

 - 1 Packet Brownie Mix Of Your Choice (I Used Duncan Hines Chocolate Lover's Brownies Double Fudge.
 See My Notes For The Reason)

 - 3 Tablespoons Vegetable Oil

 - 1 Teaspoon Flax Seed Meal (Ground Flax Seed)

 - 1 Teaspoon Vanilla Extract (Not Mentioned In The Packet)

 - Preheat oven to 350F (325F for glass pans) for 15 minutes.

 - Empty brownie mix into bowl.